Log In

 At today’s event, the NDFB presented three major scholarships to young women.

-The awardees include Vidya Cannonier-Watson who was granted a $7,500 award which was sponsored by Arch Reinsurance.
+The awardees include Vidya Cannonier-Watson, who was granted a $7,500 award that was sponsored by Arch Reinsurance.

 Vanessa Hardy Pickering, the chief financial officer of Arch Reinsurance and a former board member of the NDFB, said the young woman’s journey in dance was testament to the power of dedication, passion and resilience.